open/close all folders

 - Rapunzel Hair: Her glorious rapunzel hair.

 - Stripperiffic: With a hefty dose of Rule of Sexy to 'justify' it.
 There's no logical reason for her to keep wearing the bondage-esque outfit she was forced into in her introductory chapter.
 She does so anyway.
+She isn't human, so it's likely clothes just feel restrictive for her.

 - The Unreveal: Sando's true form appears to be that of some sort of demon, but only Munsu sees it in the end.

-- What Beautiful Eyes: Mong Ryong certainly feels so.
+- What Beautiful Eyes!: Mong Ryong certainly feels so.

 Aji Tae's Forces